utip/font-picker-vue/README.md

-# Font Picker for React
+# Font Picker for Vue

 **A simple, customizable font picker allowing users to preview, select, and use Google Fonts on your website.**